ComputeAero/r/README.md

 ## Tools for R

 ## extractDate.R
 This file contains a function, which could be used to extract the date from a string.
-Currently it supports multiple formats:
+Currently it supports multiple formats (from 1800-2099):
 1. yyyymmdd
 2. yyyy-mm-dd
 3. yyyy/mm/dd